magdesign/PocketVJ-CP-v3/ROADMAP.md

 ## Roadmap
 **********
 ### IMportant:<br />
 - fix WIFI sync since it only works on RPI Zero which do not have a RJ45 port.
-Think its about re-routing net traffic.<br />
+Think its about re-routing net traffic, try this approch: https://github.com/arpitjindal97/raspbian-recipes/blob/master/wifi-to-eth-route.sh<br />

 ### Video: <br />